openPupil/Open-PupilEXT/README.md

 For special cases, feel free to contact the corresponding author Babak Zandi: zandi@lichttechnik.tu-darmstadt.de

 **!!
+NEW 04/2022 !!: A Python version of PupilEXT is now available.**

+Note that the Python package of PupilEXT is currently in the experimental stage.

+Link to the GitHub repo of PyPupilEXT: [https://github.com/openPupil/PyPupilEXT](https://github.com/openPupil/PyPupilEXT)

-NEW !!
-Watch the video tutorials of PupilEXT that walk trough the interface**
+**!!
+NEW 12/2021 !!: Watch the video tutorials of PupilEXT that walk trough the interface**

 **Tutorial 1/3:** Stereo camera recording<br/>
 https://vimeo.com/564556788